 What is Sex Addiction?

-Sex addiction is a form of hypersexuality in which the individual is unable to control sexual urges and behaviors.
-It is characterized by failure (despite the addict’s efforts) to control or curtail sexual behavior even though it leads to harmful consequences.
-Often, sex addiction interferes with daily life and eventually results in serious physical, social and psychological complications.
+Sex addiction is also known as hypersexuality or compulsive sexual behavior disorder (CSBD).
+An individual with sex addiction is unable to control sexual urges and behaviors.
+It is characterized by failure (despite the addict’s efforts) to control or curtail sexual behavior even though such behavior leads to harmful consequences.
+Sex addiction can interfere with daily life and, without treatment, can eventually result in serious physical, social, and psychological complications.

-Sex addicts’ behavior is typically compulsive, concealed and obsessive.
-Rather than integrating sex into life and relationships, sex addicts use sex as a means of coping with stress, dealing with loneliness, handling boredom and feeling important or powerful.
-Like other forms of addiction, sex addiction leads addicts to develop tolerance to sexual behavior and experience withdrawal symptoms when they are not engaging in sexual activity.
-Some sex addicts also suffer from cybersex addiction, which involves compulsive cybersex, pornography viewing and other sex-related online behaviors.
+Someone who is addicted to sex, also known as a sex addict, engages in sexual behaviors that are compulsive, concealed, and obsessive.
+Rather than integrating sex into life and relationships, someone with a sexual addiction may use sex as a means of coping with stress, dealing with loneliness, handling boredom, and feeling important or powerful.
+Like other forms of addiction, a person with sex addiction will develop tolerance to sexual behavior so that they must engage in more and/or riskier or more intense sexual behavior to achieve the same high.
+They will also experience withdrawal symptoms when not engaging in sexual activity.
+Some individuals with sex addiction also suffer from cybersex addiction, a type of internet addiction disorder.
+Cybersex addiction involves compulsive cybersex, pornography viewing, and other sex-related online behaviors.

-- Continued, obsessive behaviors, despite interference with everyday life
+- Continued, obsessive and/or compulsive behaviors, despite interference with everyday life

-- Need to increase the intensity, frequency, or risk of sexual behaviors in order to achieve the same desired affects (tolerance)
+- A need to increase the intensity, frequency, or risk of sexual behaviors to achieve the same desired effects (tolerance)

 - Increased isolation

 - Losing track of time when engaging in sexual behaviors